vashisth20/azure-oidc-github-actions/README.md

 OpenID Connect (OIDC) authentication is a modern and secure way to deploy to Azure from GitHub Actions without storing long-lived secrets.
 This repository demonstrates how to set up and use OIDC for secure Azure deployments.

-This repository demonstrates how to set up and use OIDC authentication for secure Azure deployments via GitHub Actions.

 ## Features

 - 🔐 **No Secrets Required**: Authenticate without storing sensitive credentials.